-In 1951-1980, NASA's default baseline, the temperature was 14°C (57.20°F).
+In 1951-1980 (i.e. 1966 ±15 years or NASA's default baseline), the temperature was 14°C (57.20°F).

 In 1900, it was 13.72°C (56.70°F), assuming that temperatures had risen by 0.28°C from 1900 to the baseline of 1951-1980, as the trend line below indicates (from an earlier post).

-In 2015 (Jan-Dec), the temperature was 0.85°C above baseline (see top image on the right), so it was 14.85°C (58.73°F) in 2015.
+In 2015 (Jan-Dec), the temperature was 0.85°C above the 1951-1980 baseline (as the top image on the right shows).
+Using this figure, it was 14.85°C (58.73°F) in 2015.

-In 2016 (Jan-Dec), it was 1.00°C above baseline (see bottom image on the right), so it was 15.00°C (59.00°F) in 2016.
+In 2016 (Jan-Dec), it was 1.00°C above baseline (as illustrated by image 2., captured in January 2017).
+Using this figure, the temperature was 15.00°C (59.00°F) in 2016.

-In 2026, it will be 23.10°C (73.62°F) if temperatures were to rise by 8.10°C from 2016 to 2026.
-A monthly peak could take the temperature up to 23.44°C (more than 10°C above preindustrial).
 Such temperatures would be hotter than it has been for 500 million years.
 Note also that the high temperatures during mass extinctions were reached gradually over many years, whereas the current rise threatens to reach such a peak in just ten years time.
 Up to 96% of all marine species and 70% of terrestrial vertebrate species became extinct when temperatures rose by 8 °C (14 °F) during the Permian-Triassic extinction, or the Great Dying, 252 million years ago.
 During the Paleocene/Eocene Thermal Maximum (PETM), which occurred 55 million years ago, global temperatures rose by 5°C in ~13 years.

 In the video below, Guy McPherson discusses the situation.